chambln/red/README.md

 This is really just a makefile that turns Markdown and Sass into HTML and CSS to produce a simple static blog.
-There are no shell scripts or binaries.
+There are no scripts or binaries.

+A brief summary of the Makefile is this:

+    src/*.md        →  *.html
+    src/posts/*.md  →  *.html
+    src/main.sass   →  main.css

-Posts (`src/posts/YYYY-MM-DD-*.md → *.html`) are automatically listed in chronological order in a section appended to the root page (`index.md → index.html`).
+Posts are automatically listed in a section appended to the index page (`src/index.md → index.html`).
+The list is sorted alphabetically, so if you name your posts in the form `YYYY-MM-DD-*.md`, they will be listed in chronological order.

 A few similar tools I've seen are [bake][1], [pdsite][2], and [tundra.sh][3].